Xorn: The return of Magneto and the second Xorn

-Marvel retconned the Xorn/Magneto revelation and brought back Xorn and Magneto after Morrison's departure.
-In Uncanny X-Men #442 and 443, Xavier takes the body of Magneto to Genosha where they hold a funeral for the deceased mutant leader.
-However, in the last page of Excalibur (vol. 3) #1, Xavier meets Magneto alive and well on Genosha.
-In subsequent issues of Excalibur, Xavier and Magneto debate the true identity and motives of Xorn, the individual whose bandage-wrapped body they brought to Genosha.
-In the same month Magneto returned in Chris Claremont's new Excalibur book, Austen's X-Men (vol. 2) #157 introduced a new Xorn named Shen Xorn.
-Shen Xorn claims to be the twin brother of the original Xorn (now referred to as Kuan-Yin Xorn) who, under the influence of the entity known as Sublime, had pretended to be Magneto.
-This claim is supported when Emma Frost conducts a thorough mind scan of Shen.
-Not too long after, Shen Xorn disappears after he unleashes the gravitational forces of his "black hole" for a brain from his head (in direct contrast to his twin brother) in the course of helping the X-Men defeat an attack by a Brotherhood of Mutants led by Exodus.
+Xavier takes the body of Magneto to Genosha, where his funeral is held.
+Shortly afterward, Xavier meets Magneto alive and well on Genosha.
+Xavier and Magneto later debate the true identity and motives of Xorn, the individual whose body was brought to Genosha.
+Shortly afterward, Xorn's twin brother Shen Xorn is introduced.
+He claims that the original Xorn (now referred to as Kuan-Yin Xorn) had impersonated Magneto while under the influence of Sublime.
+Not too long after, Shen disappears after he unleashes the gravitational forces of his "black hole" for a brain from his head (in direct contrast to his twin brother) while fending off the Brotherhood of Mutants.

 Xorn and Magneto are among the mutants who lost their powers to the Scarlet Witch during the Decimation event.